Yellow Line (CTA): The Skokie Swift

 The success of this project had attracted nationwide attention.
 On its first day of service, Skokie Swift carried nearly 4,000 passengers in a 16-hour period compared to approximately 1,600 passengers carried by the North Shore Line from the Dempster Terminal in a 12-hour period before the railroad terminated.
 Ridership continued to increase and by the end of the first year, nearly 6,000 passengers were riding the new line each weekday.

 Because of the weekday success, Saturday service was inaugurated, with more than 2,000 riders.
 At the end of the two-year experimental period, 3.5 million people had used the new service and CTA authorized operation of the Skokie Swift as a permanent part of its rapid transit system.

 The success of the Skokie Swift route demonstrated that many motorists will forsake their cars when high-speed mass transit is provided and to a minor extent, gave birth to the first use of light rail before the term was ever coined.

 One of the distinctive features of the five-mile (8 km) line was that approximately half was equipped with third rail while the other half was equipped with catenary left over from the Chicago North Shore & Milwaukee Railroad.
 Trains switched non-stop from third rail to overhead and vice versa using distinctive pan trolleys designed by Skokie Swift Project Manager George Krambles.

 On February 9, 1992, Saturday service was discontinued during a service reduction by CTA.
 The "Skokie Swift" name was changed to the "Yellow Line" in 1993, when all Chicago 'L' lines were renamed for colors.
-The original logo of the "Skokie Swift" continues to be used today on signage and LED route displays of the Bombardier-built 5000-series rail cars for service towards Skokie.
+The original name and logo of the Skokie Swift continues to be used today on station signage and route displays for Skokie-bound trains, making the Yellow Line the only "L" line to officially retain its original name.
 The Dempster Street Terminal was completely rebuilt from 1993 to 1994, with a new station house and train platforms.
 In 2003, the old brick station building (designed by architect Arthur U. Gerber) was moved 150 ft to the east, then was restored and converted into commercial property.

-The Skokie Swift was the only Chicago Transit Authority rapid transit line to use overhead catenary for electrification.
-It was also the last Chicago Transit Authority rapid transit line to use overhead, as portions of the Evanston and Lake Street lines used conventional trolley overhead until 1973, and 1962 respectively.
+The Skokie Swift was the only CTA rapid transit line to use overhead catenary for electrification.
+It was also the last CTA rapid transit line to use overhead, as portions of the Evanston and Lake Street lines used conventional trolley overhead until 1973 and 1962, respectively.
 Third-rail electrification was installed in 2004 to increase reliability, allow compatibility with other rapid-transit lines and reduce maintenance costs.

 In 2008, Saturday service was restored and brand new Sunday service was added.